Vote on Biden's pick to run FAA delayed amid GOP opposition

 “This is a job for someone with specialized knowledge needed to ensure the safety of the flying public,” Sen. Ted Cruz, R-Texas, said Tuesday on the Senate floor.
 “Phil Washington is objectively, indisputably unqualified to lead the FAA.”

+Republicans have also seized on Washington’s name appearing in search warrants related to a corruption investigation in Los Angeles.
+At his hearing three weeks ago, Washington said he had not heard from anyone in law enforcement about the matter.

+The FAA is struggling to repair its reputation since approving Boeing planes that crashed in 2018 and 2019, killing 346 people; to deal with understaffing that contributes to flight delays; and to replace an aging safety-alert system that briefly grounded flights nationwide in January.
+And now it is trying to reassure travelers that there won’t be more frightening incidents of planes coming too close together around runways.

-Federal investigators are examining six recent close calls between planes — in one instance, a FedEx plane came within less than 100 feet of a Southwest jet after an air traffic controller cleared both to use the same runway in Austin, Texas.
+The National Transportation Safety Board is examining six recent close calls between planes.
+In one, an incoming FedEx plane came within less than 100 feet (30 meters) of a departing Southwest jet after an air traffic controller cleared both to use the same runway in Austin, Texas.

-Note: This story has been updated to correct the spelling of the transportation secretary’s last name.
-It’s Buttigieg, not Buttigietg.
+On Wednesday, the FAA issued an alert urging pilots and others in aviation to stress the importance of following safety procedures after a “number of notable and high visibility events” this year.

+“While the overall numbers do not reflect an increase in incidents and occurrences, the potential severity of these events is concerning,” the FAA said in the alert.